Lucian Freud: Mature style

-Freud's portraits often depict only the sitter, sometimes sprawled naked on the floor or on a bed or alternatively juxtaposed with something else, as in Girl With a White Dog (1951–52) and Naked Man With Rat (1977–78).
+Freud's portraits often depict only the sitter, sometimes sprawled naked on the floor or on a bed or alternatively juxtaposed with something else, as in Girl With a White Dog and Naked Man With Rat (1977–78).
 According to Edward Chaney, "The distinctive, recumbent manner in which Freud poses so many of his sitters suggests the conscious or unconscious influence both of his grandfather's psychoanalytical couch and of the Egyptian mummy, his dreaming figures, clothed or nude, staring into space until (if ever) brought back to health and/or consciousness.
-The particular application of this supine pose to freaks, friends, wives, mistresses, dogs, daughters and mother alike (the latter regularly depicted after her suicide attempt and eventually, literally mummy-like in death), tends to support this hypothesis."
+The particular application of this supine pose to freaks, friends, wives, mistresses, dogs, daughters and mother alike (the last frequently depicted after her suicide attempt and, eventually, literally mummy-like in death), tends to support this hypothesis."

 The use of animals in his compositions is widespread, and often he features a pet and its owner.
 Other examples of portraits with both animals and people in Freud's work include Guy and Speck (1980–81), Eli and David (2005–06) and Double Portrait (1985–86).
 He had a special passion for horses, having enjoyed riding at school in Dartington, where he sometimes slept in the stables.
 His portraits solely of horses include Grey Gelding (2003), Skewbald Mare (2004), and Mare Eating Hay (2006).
 Wilting houseplants feature prominently in some portraits, especially in the 1960s, and Freud also produced a number of paintings purely of plants.
-Other regular features included mattresses in earlier works, and huge piles of the linen rags with which he used to clean his brushes in later ones.
+Other regular features included mattresses in earlier works, and huge piles of the linen rags he used to clean his brushes in later ones.
 Some portraits, especially in the 1980s, have very carefully painted views of London roofscapes seen through the studio windows.